How many years of sales experience does one person have? The answer is…their whole life.

 A lot of people think sales is a hard thing, but believe it or not, we’ve all done it since we were kids.
 Do you ever remember trying to convince your parents to buy that toy you desperately wanted or needed?
 “Mom, but it has all these new features!”
 Do you ever remember trying to convince your brother or sister what to do with their Christmas money?
 “Timmy, you could get this game and we both can play it!”
 I’m sure you can recall your own memories.
 No matter what anybody tells you, you can do sales.

-Why Does Sales Have Such a Bad Rap?
+Why Do Sales People Have Such a Bad Rap?

 This brings us to the question of why.
 Why does sales get such a bad rap?
 Why is it labeled as hard?
 Is it because typical sales jobs have a base salary and you only get a commission for what you achieve?
 Is it because no one likes to be told no?